-Howes: In autos,'buy local' collides with reality of global supply
+Howes: 'Buy local' collides with global supply reality

 American-made metal ain't what Detroit loyalists may prefer to think.